 Real-Time vs Delayed Stock Quotes

-Investors can also execute a market-on-open trade, during which a transaction completes as soon as the markets do open the following trading session.
+Investors can also execute a market-on-open trade, during which a transaction completes as soon as the markets do open.

 One big question investors may have: How do these two different types of stock quotes actually affect someone’s investment strategy?
-That depends largely on how active an individual investor is, and how often they’re swapping positions in their portfolio.
+That depends largely on whether you’re into active investing, and how often they’re swapping positions in their portfolio.

 Real-time stock quotes are mainly used by day traders, or active investors who are executing trades on a daily or hourly basis.
-In those cases, the relatively small fluctuations in price, which occur in real time, can determine whether a trade is profitable or not.
+In those cases, the relatively small fluctuations in price due to market volatility, which occur in real time, can determine whether a trade is profitable or not.

 For example, if a trader was trying to time a trade to execute at a specific price, a delayed quote might be useless.
 The time lag could cause them to miss their window, and bobble the trade.

-But for long- or medium-term investors who may only occasionally buy or sell securities, delayed quotes will do the trick.
-If you’re not checking on your portfolio every day, there isn’t much of an advantage to looking at real time quotes over delayed ones.
+As such, for long- or medium-term investors who may only occasionally buy or sell securities, delayed quotes will do the trick.
+If you’re not checking on your portfolio every day and are only considering asset allocation every few months, there isn’t much of an advantage to looking at real time quotes over delayed ones.

-Real-time stock prices are updated to the second; delayed stock prices might be updated every 15 minutes, every hour, or every day, depending on the provider and the security.
+Real-time stock prices are updated to the second; delayed stock prices might be updated every 15 minutes, every hour, or every day, depending on the provider and the security involved.

-For investors who aren’t looking to profit off of small price fluctuations, it won’t make much of a difference if the quotes they’re using are delayed or not.
-That said, it’s never a bad idea to use real-time trading data, if an investor has access to it—and an investor should always be able to tell if a delay is baked into the data they’re using.
-Ultimately, it should all go toward the goal of making a more informed investment decision.
+For investors who aren’t looking to profit from small price fluctuations, it won’t make much of a difference if the quotes they’re using are delayed or not.
+That said, it’s never a bad idea to use real-time trading data, if an investor has access to it.

 Investors can put their knowledge of real-time stock market information to use today.
-Using SoFi Invest®, members can harness the power of real time trading.
+Using SoFi Invest®, investors can set up an Active Invest account to harness the power of real-time trading.
 Whether an investor is checking their holdings every day, or trying to make the best decision to align with long-term financial plans, SoFi Invest provides fast and accurate data that can be used to empower investors of all levels.